DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity

 \subsection{ELG Samples}

-ELG redshifts can be measured quickly and accurately via strong emission lines and, in particular, the [OII] doublet at rest-frame wavelengths of 3,726 $\text{\AA}$ and 3,729 $\text{\AA}$ \citep{raichoor23}.
-Further, ELGs are abundant when the average star-formation rate of the Universe peaked at redshift of $z \sim 2$ \citep{madau14}, making them especially useful out to $z\sim1.6$ before the [OII] doublet is redshifted out of DESI's wavelength coverage.
-The ELG sample targeted by DESI lies between $0.6<z<1.6$, extending to sources one magnitude fainter and ten times denser than that of its predecessor, the Extended Baryon Oscillation Spectroscopic Survey (eBOSS; \citealt{dawson16, raichoor17}).
-This surface density is sufficient to reach the sub-percent precision for measurements of the Baryon Acoustic Oscillation feature pursued by DESI \citep{raichoor23}.
-The number density of the ELGs in the DESI One-Percent survey as a function of redshift is shown in Figure \ref{fig:nz}.
+ELG redshifts can be measured quickly and accurately via strong emission lines, and in particular the [OII] doublet at rest-frame wavelengths of 3726 and 3729 $\text{\AA}$ \citep{raichoor23}.
+Further, ELGs are abundant at the epoch when the average star formation rate of the Universe peaked, at a redshift of $z \sim 2$ \citep{madau14}, making them especially useful out to $z\sim1.6$ before the [OII] doublet is redshifted out of DESI's wavelength coverage.
+The ELG sample targeted by DESI lies between $0.6<z<1.6$, extending to sources 1 magnitude fainter and 10 times denser than that of its predecessor, the Extended Baryon Oscillation Spectroscopic Survey (or eBOSS; \citealt{dawson16, raichoor17}).
+This surface density is sufficient to reach the subpercent precision necessary for measurements of the baryon acoustic oscillation feature pursued by DESI \citep{raichoor23}.
+The number density of the ELGs in the DESI One-Percent survey as a function of redshift is shown in Figure~\ref{fig:nz}.

 The ELG LSS catalogs were combined with value-added catalogs containing stellar mass ($M_*$) and [OII] line flux ($F_{\text{[OII]}}$) estimated by \textsc{FastSpecFit} (Fuji, version 3.2).
 In this code, the dust-corrected stellar continua and emission lines are modeled to infer galactic properties using the DESI Legacy photometry and DESI spectroscopy \citep{moustakas23}.
 Given the model for integrated flux from a galaxy's [OII] doublet, the luminosity is